sdu-cfei/modest-py/README.rst

 `JModelica <http://jmodelica.org/>`__ (current version 2.0).
 Other
 dependencies are included in `requirements.txt </requirements.txt>`__.

-To run tests (if the development version was downloaded):
+To run tests:

 .. code:: python

     >>> from modestpy.test import run
     >>> run.tests()

-From command line (assuming that you are in the project root directory):
+If the development version was downloaded, tests can be run also from command line (from project root directory):

 .. code::